FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/sr_overview/CFT_SR_conf_multinode.md

 If you need to set listening ports, for example if you are using a firewall, proceed as follows:

-1. To define the <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> internal listening points for inter-node communication, select a port-range using the UCONF `cft.multi_node.listen_port_range` parameter.
+1. To define the {{< TransferCFT/componentlongname >}} internal listening points for inter-node communication, select a port-range using the UCONF `cft.multi_node.listen_port_range` parameter.
 For example: